waleadekoya/asda_flask_web_app/README.md

 ## Requirements:

 **Docker** must be installed.
-You can download docker for your sepcific platform and Operating System from this link:
+You can download and install docker instance specific to your platform and Operating System from this link:
 [Docker Download](https://hub.docker.com/search?offering=community&q=&type=edition)

-You need to configure a relational database and upload data in `"ProductDataForDB.xlsx"` file for the models to work.
+You also need to configure a relational database and upload data in `"ProductDataForDB.xlsx"` file for the models to work.

 **To run this code**: